Q: Do you have a permanent collection?

 A: Our policy with respect to authorship and intellectual property rights is outlined in the BIO Tissue Policy statement.
 Collaborators who make substantial contributions to the project (collecting, curating, identifying, etc.), are considered as co-authors of the resultant DNA barcoding publications.
 On the other hand, BIO researchers do not automatically demand authorship for other publications, such as taxonomic or phylogenetic works, that are generated merely using the DNA we produce.
 As a general rule, details of co-authorship should be negotiated at the initial stages of each project.

-Q: Will the sequences be automatically made public or would they wait until I had published them?
+Q: Will the sequences be automatically released? will they wait until I had published them?